i-be-snek/lemmy-util-bot/README.md

 Now that the `.env`` file is ready, we can build and run the docker image.

-The variables filled in the `.env` file need to be available to the bot at runtime

 ```
 set -a; source .env; set +a